 For taxpayers who file joint returns, the expense is limited to the earned income of the lower paid spouse, so generally both parents must be working or looking for work.
 Special rules allow a spouse who is disabled or a full-time student to qualify as having earnings when they otherwise have none, thus permitting the couple to claim some credit.

 Earned Income Credit - The Earned Income Tax Credit (EIC) provides a refundable tax credit for people who work, but have lower incomes.
+The taxpayer (or spouse if married filing jointly) must be age 25 through age 64.
 The credit amount is increased if a family also has children.
 Qualifying taxpayers may receive a refund even if they have had no income tax withheld.
 Each year, the credit and income limits are adjusted for inflation.
-If a taxpayer qualifies, this credit could be worth up to $6,070 for 2011 for a taxpayer with 3 qualifying children.
+If a taxpayer qualifies, this credit could be worth up to $6,242 for 2015 (up from $6,143 in 2014) for a taxpayer with 3 qualifying children.
 Thus, a qualifying taxpayer will pay less federal tax or could even get a larger refund.
 While taxpayers without children may qualify for the EIC, the potential amount of the credit is significantly more for eligible taxpayers who have one or more qualifying children.
 These taxpayers are also allowed to earn over 2½ times more income before the credit is phased out than workers without qualifying children.

 The IRS estimates 20 to 25% percent of people who qualify for the credit do not claim it.

-Adoption Credit - Adoptive parents may be able to claim a dollar-for-dollar tax credit for the “qualified” expenses of adopting a child – up to $13,360 for 2011 for each adopted child.
-That is equivalent to a deduction of over $53,440 for a taxpayer in the 25% tax bracket.
-As part of the Health Care Legislation this credit becomes fully refundable beginning in 2010.
-Previously the credit was a nonrefundable credit that could not exceed the sum of a taxpayer’s regular and alternative minimum taxes and any unused credit can be carried forward up to 5 years.
+Adoption Credit - Adoptive parents may be able to claim a dollar-for-dollar tax credit for the “qualified” expenses of adopting a child – up to $13,400 for 2015 (up from $13,190 in 2014) for each adopted child.
+That is equivalent to a deduction of over $53,600 for a taxpayer in the 25% tax bracket.
+This credit is a nonrefundable credit that may not exceed the sum of a taxpayer’s regular and alternative minimum taxes, but any unused credit can be carried forward up to 5 years.

-In addition, if the employer has an adoption assistance program, a taxpayer may be able to exclude up to $13,360 for 2011 of qualified adoption expenses paid by an employer from his or her gross income.
+In addition, if the employer has an adoption assistance program, a taxpayer may be able to exclude up to $13,400 for 2015 (up from $13,190 in 2014) of qualified adoption expenses paid by an employer from his or her gross income.
 Both the credit and the exclusion can be claimed but not for the same expenses.

 Qualified adoption expenses include reasonable and necessary adoption fees, court costs, attorney fees, traveling expenses (including amounts spent for meals and lodging) while away from home, and other expenses directly related to the legal adoption of an “eligible child.”
 However, the expenses do not include those to adopt a spouse’s child, surrogate mother expenses, and adoption arrangements that are in violation of state or federal laws.
 Expenses in connection with an unsuccessful attempt to adopt an eligible child before successfully finalizing the adoption of another child can qualify.
 Expenses connected with a foreign adoption can only qualify if the child is actually adopted.